nomadkaraoke/kj-tools/kj-controller/README.md

 3.  **Access the Remote:**
     *   Find your playback machine's local IP address (`ip a`).
     *   On another computer on the same network, open a web browser and go to `http://<YOUR_PC_IP>:5000`.

+4.  **Access the External Player (Optional):**
+    *   To use a second screen for lyrics, open a browser on another device (like a laptop or tablet) and navigate to `http://<YOUR_PC_IP>:5000/externalscreen`.
+    *   This screen will automatically play, pause, and sync with the main karaoke video.

 ## 6. Configuration